drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 Today we're going to talk about the kernel source directory and how to find your way around it.
 We'll cover the basic purpose of every top-level directory and talk more in-depth about the ones which you'll be peeking into the most often.
-Also, it's a good idea to talk about the patterns occuring in the directory layout in different places around the source tree.
+Also, it's a good idea to talk about the patterns occurring in the directory layout in different places around the source tree.

 ```plain